12 Fun Things to Do in Baton Rouge

 Enjoy the grounds of the Louisiana State Capitol and the view from the 27th-floor observation deck.

 Louisiana's capital city, Baton Rouge, has a little bit of something for every interest.
 History buff?
 Check out one of the many museums and historic sites!
 Foodie?
 Eat your way through culinary hotspots like Downtown, Mid-City, and more.
 Lover of the outdoors?
 We've got you covered!
-Read on to find the best things to do in Baton Rouge.
+Read on to find the best things to do in Baton Rouge, many of which are perfect for when you have the kids in tow.

 Two state capitols, countless stories: That’s what you’ll find when visiting the Louisiana State Capitol and Old State Capitol in downtown Baton Rouge.
 The Old State Capitol’s museum houses artworks and historical exhibits that tell the story of Baton Rouge and Louisiana.
 The so-called “Castle on the River” is a dramatic example of Gothic and Victorian architecture, and was the state’s seat of government until the 1930s.
 Don’t miss the grandiose stained-glass dome inside — it’s one of the most Instagram-worthy sights in all of Baton Rouge.
 Admission is free.
 The Louisiana State Capitol — the tallest state capitol building in the nation, at 450 feet — is likewise a monument to Louisiana’s history, political and otherwise.
 Be sure to visit the 27th-floor Observation Deck overlooking Baton Rouge.